 Once you ascend the seemingly endless flight of stairs to the Rooftop Bar (passing Cookie and the Toff in Town along the way), catch your breath and quench your thirst while taking in the heart and soul of Melbourne from above.
-Kick back on the fake grass, or huddle under the heating and lose yourself in the spectacular view.
-Up here, you're worlds away from the hustle and bustle of the streets below.
+Kick back on the fake grass, or huddle under the heating on colder nights and lose yourself in the spectacular view.

 South Yarra’s got a multi-level fun emporium in this joint.
 The lower decks are all about live entertainment and DJs, but we’ve got our eyes set on sunset cocktails on the roof.
 It’s replete with cushion-lined deck and daybeds, the beats are chilled and the eats are snacks or a la carte.

 Access this Astroturfed terrace from a stairwell in the alley behind Section 8.
-The perches line the perimeter so you feel like you’re drinking in an infinity pool.
+The perches line the perimeter so you feel like you’re drinking in an infinity pool – think warm, tropical thoughts.
 Drinks-wise, you can expect craft beer, pre-mixed cocktails for dispensing from siphons, and Rositas on tap.
 Hungry?
 Go for tender strips of herby fried chicken.

 Decadence was clearly a watchword for whoever designed the fit-out of the Carlton Club, with taxidermied exotic animals and velvet trim running rampant.
 Head up a floor to Palmz Rootop Bar for a taste of the tropics – not least from the cocktail jugs.
 When it's chilly, heaters will keep you warm and toasty, just like you're really on a tropical holiday.